-In the off-reserve and urban contexts, CMHC funding primarily flows through P/Ts which are responsible to administer social housing agreements under a wide range of housing programs, including for some 6,700 units under the Urban Native non-Profit Housing Program.
-Through the Urban Native non-Profit Housing Program, CMHC assisted Urban Native Housing Corporations (sponsor groups) to provide modest, affordable housing to low and moderate income Indigenous families in urban centres.
+In the off-reserve and urban contexts, CMHC funding primarily flows through P/Ts which are responsible to administer social housing agreements under a wide range of housing programs, including for some 6,700 units under the Urban Native non-Profit Housing Program, CMHC assisted Urban Native Housing Corporations (sponsor groups) to provide modest, affordable housing to low and moderate income Indigenous families in urban centres.
 CMHC continues to provide operating subsidies to sponsor groups who own and administer housing units under the Urban Native non-Profit Housing Program portfolio.
 In the last 10 years, \$358.6 million in subsidies have supported the ongoing operation of over 2,700 housing units.